PaulskPt/Circuitpython_MCP7940/README.md

 # MCP7940  RTC Shield
  Circutipython example to use an Unexpected Maker RTC Shield (MCP7940) .
- Until now there were, as far as I know, only exampoles for Micropython and for Arduino.
+ Until now there were, as far as I know, only examples for Micropython and for Arduino.